Bonyoze/legacy-bonchat/README.md

 # gmod-bonchat
-#### A chatbox for Garry's Mod with markdown support, emoji support, ability to show images/videos, and some other stuff (WIP)
+#### (WIP) A chatbox for Garry's Mod with markdown support, emoji support, ability to show images/videos, and some other stuff
+Should work on any branch, but intended for usage on `x86-64`

 ![](https://user-images.githubusercontent.com/59924045/164146558-dd6eb913-d43e-4692-b10e-e16ee80a10ba.png "BonChat feature showcase")
 ![](https://user-images.githubusercontent.com/59924045/164572492-b4132cf9-31b7-4132-9ac2-0aa88af5090b.png "Custom message examples")

-*Should work on any branch, but intended for usage on `x86-64`*

 ---